 Why are Interviews Given?

 Interviews allow the Pre-Health Committee to compose informed, meaningful letters of recommendation that are sent to admission committees of professional schools; such letters are often required by admissions committees.
-The letters provide information that may not be readily discernible from simple examination of the transcripts of an applicant's academic record.
+The letters help provide of comprehensive view of the student's pre-health experience at UMSL.

 Who Should be Interviewed?

 If you are applying to a professional school that requires or suggests a committee letter and you meet the minimum academic requirements of that school as well as the minimum standards for interview by the UMSL Pre-Health Professions Committee, you should be interviewed.

 What are the Minimum Standards